aevri/barrie-bear/barrie_bear.md

 imagining that he was the owner of the boats.
-"I don't think so", he thought as long as the person who borrowed it returned it undamaged, eSpecially if there was a good reason for borrowing it.
+"I don't think so", he thought as long as the person who borrowed it returned it undamaged, especially if there was a good reason for borrowing it.
 He turned

 it over in his mind for quite some time and after a lengthy private conversation with himself, he decided that they would take one of the